skaty5678/auto_attendance/README.md

 ## Usage
 1. Store images of people to be recognized in a folder named 'ImagesAttendance'.
 2. Run the program.
 It opens the webcam and starts recognizing faces.
-3. When a recognized face is detected, the program marks attendance of that person in a CSV file named 'CEO_Attendance.csv'.
+3. When a recognized face is detected, the program marks the attendance of that person in a CSV file named 'CEO_Attendance.csv'.

 ## Functionality
 * find_encodings(images): This function takes a list of images as input and returns the facial encodings of each image.
 It uses the face_recognition library to detect facial features and generate the encodings.
-* mark_attendance(name): This function marks the attendance of the person whose name is passed as input.
+* mark_attendance(name): This function marks the attendance of the person whose face is recognised.
 It reads from and writes to a CSV file named 'CEO_Attendance.csv'.
 If the person is not already marked present in the CSV file, it appends a new line with the person's name and current timestamp.

 ## How it works
 1. The program reads the images from the 'ImagesAttendance' folder and generates facial encodings for each image using the find_encodings() function.